freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 4. Upgrade a Tails USB
 ~~~~~~~~~~~~~~~~~~~~~~

-With the Admin/Journo/*SVS* Tails USB still insterted in the machine, navigate to
+With the Admin/Journo/SVS Tails USB still inserted in the machine, navigate to
 **Applications ▸ Tails ▸ Tails Installer** and select the **Upgrade by
 cloning** option.